petedavisdev/petedavis.dev/_notes/blog.md

 ## Gatsby, Gridsome or VuePress?
  - Gatsby and Gridsome if you want content from an API
+	 - Benefits - choose headless CMS (but that can mean lock-in!)
+	 - COntent
  - VuePress if you want to keep content in Markdown
  - Not as restrictive as it appears
 	 - You can write HTML inside your markdown!